top of page

 Described as both vivacious and pugnacious, Julie Heldman (b.1945) dueled her way to 22 professional titles and helped pioneer the women’s pro circuit.
 The daughter of junior champion Julius Heldman and World Tennis publisher Gladys Heldman, she grew up with tennis and won her first national title – the Canadian 18 and under singles – at age 12.
 While a student at Stanford in 1964 she reached the national collegiate singles and doubles finals.

 Heldman enjoyed particular success in international team competition.
 She played on two championship Fed Cup teams and captured Most Valuable Player honors in Wightman and Bonne Bell Cup play, the latter secured with a 6-1, 6-3 victory over Evonne Goolagong in 1974.
-Equally talented outside of tennis, Heldman worked as a television commentator and journalist, and was named Law Graduate of the Year at UCLA in 1981.
-Julie and her husband are now running their own successful business.

 Heldman enjoyed particular success in international team competition.
 She played on two championship Fed Cup teams and captured Most Valuable Player honors in Wightman and Bonne Bell Cup play, the latter secured with a 6-1, 6-3 victory over Evonne Goolagong in 1974.
-Equally talented outside of tennis, Heldman worked as a television commentator and journalist, and was named Law Graduate of the Year at UCLA in 1981.
-Julie and her husband are now running their own successful business.

 Margaret 'Peggy' Michel

 Among the finest players in intercollegiate competition, Peggy Michel (b.1949) went on to international success as a professional.
-Learning tennis on the public courts of Southern California, Michel entered Arizona State Univeristy in 1968 and was a collegiate singles an doubles finalist in her freshman year.
+Learning tennis on the public courts of Southern California, Michel entered Arizona State Univeristy in 1968 and was a collegiate singles and doubles finalist in her freshman year.
 Under Hall of Fame coach Anne Pittman, she helped lead the Sun Devils team to national titles in 1971 and 1972, and captured the doubles title both years.

 Turning pro after graduation, Michel traveled to Australia where coach Vic Edwards paired her with his longtime student, Evonne Goolagong.
 The Michel-Goolagong duo took the world by storm, winning three Grand Slam events and heading up a championship Pittsburgh Triangles team in World Team Tennis.
 Staying in the game ever since, Michel coached the U.S. Young Cup senior team to four straight international victories from 1995-1998.